jisforjt/Circuitpython_CLUE_Egg_Quest_Game/README.md

 # Circuitpython_CLUE_Egg_Quest_Game
-This game was designed to be used with the Adafruit's CLUE and Yahboom's gamepad.
-It

 ![Image of Egg Quest Game Cover](https://github.com/jisforjt/Circuitpython_CLUE_Egg_Quest_Game/blob/main/images/Egg_Quest.PNG)
+Brave adventurer, you are quested to collect as many eggs as you can from the four realms.
+Be quick because the gates will close soon and once they are you will be trapped forever.

-This is a higher-level library to allow Adafruit's [CLUE](https://www.adafruit.com/product/4500) and Yahboom's Micro:bit Compact [Gamepad](http://www.yahboom.net/study/SGH) to communicate while maintaining all the functionality of the CLUE, except for touch features.
+This game was designed to be used with Adafruit's [CLUE](https://www.adafruit.com/product/4500) and Yahboom's Micro:bit Compact [Gamepad](http://www.yahboom.net/study/SGH).

 ## Dependencies
 This library depends on: